Autodesk/arnold-usd/README.md

 - No coordsys support
 - No per face material assigments
 - Can't open textures from usdz files
-- Only 8 bit precision for the rendered buffers

 ## Node Registry Plugin